juliusoh/Highest-Profit/README.md

 Result produced the number of rows in the .csv file, number of rows after filtered non numeric values, and the top 20 companies with the highest profit (in millions).

 I used node module: csv-parser to convert CSV into JSON at rate of around 90,000 rows per second.
 The csv data was parsed into an empty array called results.
+Then I
 I applied the .filter() array method which "creates a new array with all elements that pass the test implemented by the provided function"(MDN web docs), in my case does Profit equal to a NaN which determines if a value is a number or not.
 Before implementing the filter method, I mutated the Profit values into a Number type in order to implement the filter method above.
+And after filtering, i used .writeFile() method of the filesystem which "Asynchronously writes data to a file, replacing the file if it already exists. data can be a string, a buffer, an <AsyncIterable> or <Iterable> object, or an object with an own toString function property.
+The promise is resolved with no arguments upon success."
+(NodeJS docs) to create new file "data2.json" with the new filtered results.

 The .length method will give back the number of objects and in this case the number of rows.